 For an ELT, EPIRB or PLB, an MCC sends an initial located alert to any SAR Service relevant to the unconfirmed location data contained in the alert.
 For example, if a LEOLUT generates two Doppler locations for a New Zealand EPIRB, one in the Fiji RCC service area and another in the New Zealand RCC service area, the Australian MCC will send an initial alert to both the Fiji RCC and the New Zealand RCC.
-Prior to position confirmation, every located alert is sent to each SAR Service that previously received an alert for the beacon activation, as well as the SAR Services responsible for a location in the new alert; this enables all involved SAR Services to coordinate a response.

-Figure 4.2: Two Doppler Locations from a LEOSAR Satellite Pass for an EPIRB.
+Figure 4.2: Two Doppler Locations from a LEOSAR Satellite Pass for an EPIRB